Automated Discovery of Operable Dynamics from Videos: Methods

 \section{Methods}

 In this section, we detail our methods for extracting neural state variables from high-dimensional image data while preserving the smoothness of system dynamics and for constructing a neural state vector field to describe the system dynamics.
-More details on the training process, including a full description of model architectures used, are provided in Appendix~\ref{appendix:method}.
+Further implementation details, including a full description of model architectures used, are provided in Section~\ref{appendix:implementation_details} of the \nameref{appendix}.